schandra29/UADO/README.md

 uado dashboard
 uado history
 uado test run
+uado status
+uado config
+uado version
 ```

-Add `--no-emoji` to disable icons if your terminal does not display them correctly.
+Add `--no-emoji` to disable icons if your terminal does not display them correctly. `--dry-run` and `--no-emoji` are internal flags for debugging and may change without notice.

 ## Configuration
 Create a `.uadorc.json` in your project root to tweak cooldown behavior and set execution mode: